The Battle of Polytopia is a turn-based 4X strategy game that came out in 2016. It’s got a cult following, and it’s easy to see why.

 The game marks the third release in the Total War series.
 Like both prior releases, you have two main modes in Rome: Total War.
 There is the turn-based campaign that’s incredibly fun.
 Then there are the 3D real-time battles that you can play against AI or other players.

 The single-player campaign is extremely interesting and takes you on a journey that showcases Ancient Rome from its Republican era to its imperial period.
 You initially have the option to choose from three different Roman families – the Scipii, the Julii, and the Brutii.

 Apart from being a critical success, Rome: Total War was among the top-selling video games of 2004.
-The game was accompanied by two expansion sets – Alexander and Barbarian Invasion.
-Both expansions are included in the remastered version.
+The game came out with two expansion sets – Alexander and Barbarian Invasion.
+Both expansions are in the remastered version.

 The gameplay concept behind Humankind draws inspiration from Civilization games.
 You lead a civilization from its origins as a Neolithic tribe and go through five other major eras of human civilization.

-What makes Humankind different from other games that feature this type of gameplay is that you can choose a different civilization in each era.
+What makes Humankind different from other games like Polytopia is that you can choose a different civilization in each era.
 Each civilization adds a different gameplay layer.
-As a result, there can potentially be more than a million different civilizations you can develop.
+As a result, there are countless possible outcomes.